diazcal/deegee/README.md

 # DeGooglelize-it!
-This repository will collect my steps to degooglelize my life as much as possible.
+This repository will collect my steps to degooglelize my life as much as possible.<br>
+I am worried about privacy and data sovereignty, so there's a double purpose with this when looking for alternatives to Google services.

+Btw there's nothing wrong with Google itself.
+I think is a great company with awesome products and initiatives.
+However I am worried about the ammount of information about my persona I am giving for free when using their services.
+This situation gets even worse if I add it up together with the issue with subscriptions, spam, and everyone trying to profile me when surfing the web.

 ## Email
 I've ditched my old Gmail account and now I am using **Proton Mail** as my email provider.<br>